KelvinBastow/prizegenerator/README.md

 # Requirements

-The requirements set for the project are below.
-Note that these are a minimum set of requirements and can be added onto during the duration of the project.
-The requirements of the project are as follows:

 - An Asana board (or equivalent Kanban board tech) with full expansion on tasks needed to complete the project.
 This could also provide a record of any issues or risks that you faced creating your project.
 - An Application fully integrated using the Feature-Branch model into a Version Control System which will subsequently be built through a CI server and deployed to a cloud-based virtual machine.